Fitbit Air Review: A $99 Whoop Alternative With A Catch

 How long does the Fitbit Air battery last?

-Up to seven days on a single charge, based on Google’s testing on pre-production hardware in California in 2025 with default settings.
+Up to seven days on a single charge.
+Initial testing confirms the claim is accurate and possibly slightly conservative.
 A five-minute fast charge delivers a full day of use.
-A complete charge from empty to 100 per cent takes 90 minutes.
+A complete charge from empty to 100 per cent takes 60 to 90 minutes.
 Whoop quotes 14 days for comparison.

 Can I wear the Fitbit Air on my bicep?

 Not at launch.
 Google has not released a bicep band, and the in-box Performance Loop is a wrist band only.
 Bicep wear is a popular configuration for Whoop and Amazfit.
-Google will add more band options later in the year, and the simple pop-in pebble design is well-suited to cheap third-party bands within weeks.
+Google will add more band options later in the year, and the simple pop-in pebble design is well-suited to cheap third-party bands.

 Can I use the Fitbit Air with my Garmin or Apple Watch data?

 Eventually, yes.
 Google has stated that the Google Health platform will accept data from third-party wearables, including Apple Watch, Garmin, Whoop, and Oura.
 At launch, ingest is limited.
-The current beta of the Google Health app pulls in basic metrics like steps and sleep from Garmin via Health Connect, but does not yet ingest full workout activities.
+The Google Health app pulls in basic metrics like steps and sleep from Garmin via Health Connect, but does not yet ingest full workout activities.
+The Apple Health connection is one-way: the app reads from it but cannot write back.
 Treat full cross-platform ingest as planned for later in 2026.

 What happens to my existing Fitbit app and Premium subscription?

 The Fitbit app rebrands as Google Health on 19 May 2026 on both Android and iOS.
-Existing Fitbit Premium subscriptions transition to Google Health Premium.
-Pricing is unchanged: $9.99 per month or $79 per year in the US, £7.99 per month or £79.99 per year in the UK.
+Existing Fitbit Premium subscriptions transition to Google Health Premium and keep their lower legacy rate of $79 per year.
+New subscribers pay $9.99 per month or $99 per year.
 Reinstall is unnecessary if the Fitbit app is already installed.

 Does the Fitbit Air work without a phone?

-The Fitbit Air requires an initial pairing with a phone running the Google Health app on Android 11 or higher, or iOS 16.4 or higher.
-Day to day, the device collects and stores data on the wrist and syncs with a phone when it’s in range.
-Connected features such as GPS, live workout metrics, and the Health Coach require the phone.
+The Fitbit Air requires an initial pairing with a phone running the Google Health app on Android 11 or iOS 16.4 or later.
+Day-to-day, the device collects and stores data on the wrist and syncs with a phone when it’s in range.
+Connected features such as GPS, live workout metrics, the Health Coach, and cloud-calculated sleep scores require the phone and an internet connection.

 Does the Fitbit Air detect workouts automatically?

-Yes.
-The Fitbit Air automatically detects common activities, including running, walking, cycling (indoor and outdoor), rowing, elliptical, and other high-heart-rate sports.
-Auto-detection improves over time as the algorithm learns the wearer’s habits.
-Manual workouts start in the Google Health app and cover roughly 40 activity types with live metrics; more than 140 activity types can be added retrospectively.
+Yes, for cardio.
+The Fitbit Air automatically detects common activities, including running, walking, cycling, rowing, and elliptical.
+In testing, it does not reliably detect weightlifting or other non-cardio sessions, which need to be started manually or logged retrospectively.
+Manual workouts start in the Google Health app and cover roughly 40 activity types; more than 140 can be added retrospectively.

 Can I get phone notifications on the Fitbit Air?

 The Fitbit Air can vibrate for alarms, smart wake, and low battery alerts.
-There is no display to show notification content.
-Buyers who want a full notification preview should consider the Charge 6 or the Pixel Watch.
+There is no display to show notification content, and the vibration motor does not relay calls or texts.
+Buyers who want a notification preview should consider the Charge 6 or the Pixel Watch.

 Can I take an ECG with the Fitbit Air?